Ozzydeathdrop69/Fallout-Pip-Boy/README.md

 I have made a simple pipboy app that i will keep updating.
 It has a few tabs like the real one (STAT, INV, DATA, MAP, RADIO).
 All of the stats can be changed in  the player_data.json file.
+The code is quite horrible it just contains alot of if statments lol im not really a python developer im more of a game dev but I said that I would do it for the group.
+On the map page if you press on the actual map with the mouse you can drag it around.
+Also when you are on the INV tab you can use arrow up and down to scroll through items.

 ![Image](https://github.com/user-attachments/assets/ec4e8e76-967f-454b-ae08-d45763065a32)